 If the qualifications for one are not met, it is possible to qualify for the others.
 These mechanisms can relieve you from being responsible for unpaid back taxes, penalties and interest incurred as a result of the joint tax return that was filed.
 Each mechanism has different specific requirements that need to be met in order to qualify for the type of relief.

 Innocent spouse relief is known to be one of the more difficult types of relief to obtain from the IRS.
 Many cases are denied because of mistakes made during the filing process or due to lack of professional representation.
-Rush Tax Resolution are experts in innocent spouse relief and can help.
+Because of this, it’s important to get representation before filing for relief.
+When working with the attorneys at Rush Tax Relief, you are more likely to determine if you meet all the requirements.
+If you do, you are also more likely to receive higher quality resolutions and relief.